pedrocamargo/road_analytics/docs/source/build_analytics_model.rst

 <https://data.humdata.org/>`_.

 1. Building Road network model
 2. Incorporating population data

    * Importing raw population data
    * Aggregating population into analysis zones
+   * Importing population pyramid data

+3. Incorporating amenity and building data
+4. Calculate Rural Access Index

 At the end of the creation of the analytics models, the user will have a all their data inside and :ref:`aequilibrae` model, which is a Python-native